SuperOffice CRM Online Agreement (“Agreement”)

 11. Prices and payment

-The monthly subscription fee payable for access to the Service is specified on the Agreement’s order form.
-The price is calculated on the basis of the total number of users made available to the Service, times the price in effect at any given time.
-If the Customer orders access for additional users, cf. clause 12 below, the price per user is the then current SuperOffice standard price or, if applicable, the agreed price.
-The Customer shall be invoiced for added users for the period from the order has been confirmed by SuperOffice and to the end of the current Invoicing period.
-Added users will be included in the total number of users based to calculate the invoice fee for subsequent Invoicing periods.
-If the agreed storage space is reaching the limit according to the agreement, SuperOffice will send a notification as it happens and the invoice fee for additional storage will be included for the subsequent Invoicing periods.
+The monthly subscription fee payable for access to the Service is specified on the Initial Order form.
+The price is calculated on the basis of the total number of users in each User Plan, made available to the Service, multiplied by the price per User Plan in effect at any given time.
+If the Customer orders access for additional users and User Plans, cf. clause 12 below, the price per user is the then current SuperOffice official price or, if applicable, the agreed price.
+The Customer shall be invoiced for added users according to User Plans for the period from the time the order has been confirmed by SuperOffice and to the end of the current Invoicing period.
+Added users will be included in the total number of users per User Plan, based to calculate the Subscription fee for subsequent Invoicing intervals.

 The Agreement shall be invoiced in advance.
-The invoice shall cover a period of 3 months.
-The first invoice period shall be calculated from the turn of the month following the Agreement date.
-SuperOffice shall deduct any fee reductions as a result of the unavailability of the Service, cf. clause 4.
+The invoice shall cover a period according to the agreed Invoice interval.
+The first Invoice interval shall be calculated with effect from the turn of the month following the Agreement date.

-Other amounts shall be invoiced after the relevant service has been performed and at the agreed prices.
-SuperOffice may change the prices for the Services with 4 months prior notice, with effect from the start of the following Invoice period.
+Other services amounts, like approved consulting fees, shall be invoiced after the relevant service has been performed and at the agreed prices.

 12. Amendments to the number of Users covered

 Customer can expand the Agreement to cover additional users at any time.
-These orders shall be issued by e-mail or by using an order form or by ordering online through our web shop called SuperMarket.
-The order shall be issued by the person with the authority to commit the Customer, as specified on the Agreement’s order form.
-The order is binding for Customer when issued, and becomes a part of the Agreement upon SuperOffice’s confirmation of the order via e-mail.
+These orders shall be issued by e-mail, by using an order form, sending an e-mail or by ordering online through our web shop called SuperMarket.
+The order shall be issued by the person with the authority to commit the Customer.
+The order is binding for Customer when issued, and becomes part of the Agreement upon SuperOffice’s confirmation of the order via e-mail.
 The order will be implemented after SuperOffice in writing has confirmed the order.
-Thereafter, the order is a part of this Agreement.
+Thereafter, the order is part of this Agreement.

-The Customer can reduce the number of users for the service.
+The Customer can reduce the number of users per User Plan for the Service.
 The reduction of the number of users covered by this Agreement must be done in writing.
-Reductions will have effect from the end of the current Agreement period, under the provision that a written notice of such reduction is sent and received at least 30 days prior to the end of the running Agreement period.
-If the reduction notice is not issued in accordance with this provision, the Agreement fee will not be reduced until the subsequent Agreement period in which this provision of 30 days’ notice is satisfied.
-Downgrading Your Service Plan (from Professional to Standard) may cause loss of content, features, or capacity of the Service as available to You under Your Account, and SuperOffice does not accept any liability for such loss.
+Reductions will have effect from the end of the current Invoice internal, under the provision that a written notice of such reduction is sent and received at least 30 days prior to the end of the running Invoice interval.
+If the reduction notice is not issued in accordance with this provision, the Subscription fee will not be reduced until the subsequent Invoice interval, in which this provision of 30 days’ notice is satisfied.
+Downgrading Your Service Plan (to a User Plan with less functionality), may cause loss of content, features or capacity of the Service as available to You under Your Account, and SuperOffice does not accept any liability for such loss.

 13. Termination of Agreement

-If the notice of termination is not issued in accordance with the provisions in the first paragraph, the Agreement shall be automatically renewed for a new Agreement period.
+If the notice of termination is not issued in accordance with the provisions in the first paragraph, the Agreement shall be automatically renewed for a new Invoice interval.

-If the Customer does not pay amounts when due, or otherwise does not fulfill its obligations pursuant to the Agreement, SuperOffice shall have the right to terminate the Agreement with immediate effect.
+If the Customer fails to make payments when payments are due, or falls into arrears or otherwise does not fulfill its obligations pursuant to the Agreement, SuperOffice shall have the right to terminate the Agreement with immediate effect.
 SuperOffice shall have the right to suspend user login, when outstanding payments remain after notice from SuperOffice.

 14. Transfer of data